-The long awaited second quarter numbers are finally in, and the data tells a engrossing tale about the current state of New York City real estate.
-In particular, Prudential Douglas Ellimen’s new report is a veritable treasure trove of information on the market, full of the most important data that the market will see for the next three months.
+The long-awaited second-quarter numbers are finally in, and the data tells an engrossing tale about the current state of New York City real estate.
+In particular, Prudential Douglas Elliman’s new report is a veritable treasure trove of information on the market, full of the most critical data that the market will see for the next three months.

 Because landlords have been waiting longer to sell their apartments, they have begun offering more substantial listing discounts and incentives to buy.
 Average discounts rose to 3.6% from the previous year’s second quarter figure of 2.2%.